mr-tsang-kungfu/kungfu-notes/nunchuck.md

 5. twirl in circle back to right and hold over shoulder
 6. right 70/30 stance, shoulder pass 3 times
 7. left 70/30 stance, shoulder pass 3 times
-8. turn to back grip while turning around into bow stance
+8. turn to back grip while turning around into bow stance facing back 45 to left
 9. high x2 and low x2
 10. flip over the chuck and grip it under arm with left hand
+10. back broken bow to back right 45, turn around and hit, now facking back right 45
+11. ??
 11. step back into broken bow and hit downward with right chuck at back 45
 12. step forward with right foot  into bow stance and hit upward with right chuck at front 45
 13. switch grip while turning 180 into a walking rear (the first step of the walking rear is the first turn) with both arms extending forward